 I've never seen anything like it in my life.

-And then to add to this, Michael Isaacov, he writes a letter based on Christopher Steele leaks, and they purposely present it as it is independent corroboration of the Steele dossier when it came from the same source.
+And then to add to this, Michael Isikov, he writes a letter based on Christopher Steele leaks, and they purposely present it as it is independent corroboration of the Steele dossier when it came from the same source.

 That too is corruption.

-Joining us now, he is a counselor to the president of the United States.
+Joining us now, he is a counselor to the President of the United States.

 He's also the chief counsel for the American Center for Law and Justice, Jay Seculo.

-Um, you know, I said back in March of last year that all of this was happening.
+You know, I said back in March of last year that all of this was happening.

 It's all turned out to be true and worse than I ever imagined.